juancruzromero/juancruzromero/README.md

 Check it out my [site](https://juancruzromero.github.io/)!
 Contact me via [LinkedIn](https://www.linkedin.com/in/juancruzromero/).

 ### 👇 Open Source Projects
 Below I pinned my top projects to share with the comunnity😄.
-I prefer write my repositories documents in spanish for promote programming learning in Latin America 🌎.
+Some of my repositories are documented in spanish for promote programming learning in Latin America 🌎.